If you’re looking for upcoming electric cars in India, then you’ve come to the right place.

 This upcoming electric car in India was showcased at the Auto Expo 2018 held in Greater Noida.
 The Mahindra eKUV 100 looked exactly like the conventional Mahindra KUV 100, which is now in its second generation refresh.
 The eKUV 100 has a similar design language, alloy wheels, and a two-tone paint scheme as the current petrol/diesel KUV 100 model.

 The Mahindra eKUV 100 is reported to have a 150 km range upon full charge.
-However, judging by the fact that even Tata Tigor EV, which is a sub-compact, has a similar claimed range of 150 km, the production version of Mahindra eKUV 100 will likely have a battery range.
+However, judging by the fact that even Tata Tigor EV, which is a sub-compact, has a similar claimed range of 150 km, the production version of Mahindra eKUV 100 will likely have a similar battery range.
 The Mahindra eKUV 100 will also have fast charging capabilities.

 The launch date of the Mahindra eKUV 100 is expected to be sometime next year.
 It’s expected the price will be around Rs 10-12 lakh.